grange85/ahfow-www/_posts/2005/2005-08-25-thursday-gets-an-airing-on-uk-tv.markdown

 - news
 tags: []
 ---
-<p>Thursday, featuring the music of Luna, is getting an airing on Channel 4 in the arly hours of Saturday the 2 September.</p>
+<p>Thursday, featuring the music of Luna, is getting an airing on Channel 4 in the early hours of Saturday the 2 September.</p>
 <p>The film stars Thomas Jane, Aaron Eckhart and Paulina Porizkova - sadly no soundtrack saw the light of day so this is a chance to hear a couple of Luna rarities</p>
 <p>Set your videos for 02:20 on Saturday 2 September (that'll be Friday night according to the TV guides!)</p>
 <p><a href="http://uk.imdb.com/title/tt0124901/combined">More details on the film at IMDB</a><br />Dear Paulina<br />An mp3 of one of those rarities</p>